inkline/inkline.io/content/docs/components/dropdown.md

 ### Linking and Routing
 Dropdown items will be automatically converted to link anchors `<a>` when providing a `href` property.
 You can also specify `target` and `rel` properties.

-The `<i-dropdown-item>` component is well integrated with the Vue Router plugin and will be converted to a `<router-link>` when using the to property.
+The `<IDropdownItem>` component is well integrated with the Vue Router plugin and will be converted to a `<RouterLink>` when using the to property.

 ::ContentTabs
 #preview